azrieltomas/8mm-Digitaliser/README.md

 * Adjustments to the "region of interest" to align with 8mm film
 * Removed the histogram smoothing (this tends to throw it off because of extra noise in the film header)
 * Resizes the canvas before moving the image (the perforation offset meant the image was getting chopped off otherwise)
-* Does a second pass on images that have not been shifted (ie, no perforation detected)
+* Does multiple passes on images that have not been shifted (ie, no perforation detected)
 * Loop through all output images and resize their canvases to match
 * Debug outputs:
-	* If second pass fails to detect the perforation, it will save an image with the ROI rectangle drawn over it
+	* If additional passes fail to detect the perforation, it will save an image with the ROI rectangle drawn over it
 	* If required, save the histogram plot (requires matplotlib)

 #### Use